Inuit Mental Health Training

-This research culminated in the development of a 53-page white paper entitled “Inuit Mental Health Model: Consolidating Inuit Knowledge on Mental Health and Mapping a Path of Healing for the Future”, which provided both the basis and Inuit-sourced mandate for not only the introductory curriculum that was delivered in 2021 but also for the larger vision of a three level Inuit-specific mental health certification training program.
+This research culminated in the development of the 53-page white paper “Inuit Mental Health Model: Consolidating Inuit Knowledge on Mental Health and Mapping a Path of Healing for the Future”, which provided both the basis and Inuit-sourced mandate for not only the introductory curriculum that was delivered in 2021, but also for the larger vision of a three level Inuit-specific mental health certification training program.

 The Inuit Mental Health Model research document is available for researchers on Academia.edu and for download as a PDF by the general public here.

 Becoming Inummarik training team (Bryan Winters, Kelly Michelin-Morrissey, Andrew Gentile, Karen Aglukark) with coordinators from Kativik Ilisarniliriniq (Nunavik School Board)'s Department of Compassionate Services, and knowledge keeper supporting the program, Iola Metuq.
 Montreal, January 2023.